justingrayston/knative-gke/README.md

 # Instructions

+You will need a GCP account will billing enabled.

 Modify variables.sh with the required information (get your static IP first).
 Then to get a cluster with Knative and Cert Manager installed just run `bash setup.sh` and use `bash teardown.sh` to, well tear it all down.